WonderCon: History

-The show left the Bay Area after the 2011 con, because San Francisco's Moscone Center was being remodeled.
+The show left the Bay Area after the 2011 convention, because San Francisco's Moscone Center was being remodeled.
 The convention moved to Anaheim in 2012, and was rebranded WonderCon Anaheim.
 When the move to Anaheim was first announced, Comic-Con International said they would be returning to San Francisco after the Moscone Center renovations were complete; however, the convention ultimately stayed in Southern California.
 In 2016, a new convention started in the Bay Area, called the Silicon Valley Comic Con.

-WonderCon relocated from Anaheim to Los Angeles in 2016, and is now called WonderCon Los Angeles and was held March 25–27, 2016 at the Los Angeles Convention Center.
+WonderCon moved from Anaheim to Los Angeles in 2016, and is now called WonderCon Los Angeles and was held March 25–27, 2016 at the Los Angeles Convention Center.
 The 2017 edition of the convention returned to Anaheim and was held March 31 – April 2, 2017.
 The WonderCon logo was designed by Richard Bruning and Tim Zach.

 The 2020 edition of the show, scheduled for April 10–12, was cancelled due to the COVID-19 pandemic.
 The 2021 edition of the show, scheduled for March 26–27, was cancelled again due to the COVID-19 pandemic.

 Event history

 Features and events

 While the main attraction of WonderCon has always been various retailers selling back issues of comic books and action figures, the exhibitor list has grown to include retailers of specialty DVDs.
 There is also an "Artists Alley" featuring mainly comic book artists selling artwork, signing books, and doing sketches; and mainstream celebrities signing autographed pictures.

-WonderCon hosted the Harvey Award ceremonies from 1997 to 1999.
+WonderCon hosted the Harvey Awards ceremonies from 1997 to 1999.
 Since 2007, academicians and comic industry professionals have held the Comics Arts Conference in conjunction with WonderCon.

-In addition, WonderCon features an event called "Trailer Park," where trailers for upcoming films are shown.
+In addition, WonderCon features "Trailer Park", an event where trailers for upcoming films are shown.
 The WonderCon masquerade competition usually takes place on Saturday after the convention closes.
 Awards are given to those with the most creative performances, though anyone can participate.